NikitaVert/Bellabeat-project/Analysis.md

 <img width="995" alt="Screenshot 2024-11-18 at 17 54 25" src="https://github.com/user-attachments/assets/1245bac3-427d-4a91-9b17-ad5abfc7f609">

-After DELETE FROM WHERE is used to only keep the rows with values in the "TimeWaste" column.
+After DELETE FROM WHERE, it is used to keep only the rows with values in the "TimeWaste" column.
 The final result is:

 <img width="713" alt="Screenshot 2024-12-04 at 14 41 42" src="https://github.com/user-attachments/assets/ee2e742f-1e74-4bf6-8e9e-6df00512488d">